 I asked everyone at the bus stand but they turned out to be as ignorant as myself.
 The seedy lodge in Morena was horrid and I left it as soon as possible in the morning.
 I wanted to visit Bateshwar and Mitawali temple in one day and after a lot of research I was more or less convinced that there were buses available from Morena.
 However, nobody seemed to have heard of those places at the bus stand.
-The Indore seems to be the cultural heart of MP and so every place in this state consumes Indori Poha in the morning.
+Indore seems to be the cultural heart of MP and so every place in this state consumes Indori Poha in the morning.
 I did the same and it was good for INR 10 but even the shopkeeper had no clue about my destinations.

 The Walk to Salvation:

 Nurabad is a small settlement but with a bit of history attached to it.
 Vestiges of Mutual constructions can be visible in some of the havelis and one of bridges over the road.
-Anyways, I did not spend much time there and started following the GPS (The network connectivity thankfully is good in this region).
+I did not spend much time there and started following the map (The network connectivity thankfully is good in this region).
 I came across a railway line and vast fields of millet.
 The road seemed straightforward but I was not moving fast enough.
-Intially the morning breeze was cool enough but it gradually disappeared and it became unpleasantly hot by the time it was 9 am.
+Intially the morning breeze was cool and pleasant but it gradually disappeared and it became unpleasantly hot by the time it was 9 am.
 I had chosen the dates following the weather forecasts.
 It was supposed to be cloudy with light drizzle.
 However, there was no sign of the same.

 Finally after a couple kilometres, two local men chatting under a shade by the side of the road called me and inquired what I was up to.
-They were a bit amused that I had come this far to see those Temples.
+They were a bit amused that I had come this far to see those temples.
 We chatted a bit about life in the village vs that in the metros.
 He showed me a herd of buffalos and asked if I know what those were.
 I told him that Indian cities were not so detached to their roots so as not to know what a buffalo is.
-Anyways he helped me by calling two other people who were going in the same direction on their bikes, carrying containers of milk to be donated to a local temple for bhandara (a religious congregation followed by free food for all).
+Eventually, he helped me by calling two other people who were going in the same direction on their bikes, carrying containers of milk to be donated to a local temple for a “bhandara” (a religious congregation followed by free food for all).
 They were not going all the way to my destination but helped me cover around 3 kms without walking.
 The roads were mostly smooth apart from the occasional villages where they always seemed congested and potholed.
 They left me at a point where I could see the signboard.
 Bateshwar was still 8 kms away!

 After a breezy bike ride began the most difficult part of the trip.
 It was noon by then and I had finished my bottle of water.
 I did not meet any other generous person offering a lift.
-Anyways, I soldiered on and finally arrived at Bateshwar taking a small mud road from the main road.
+I soldiered on and finally arrived at Bateshwar taking a small mud road from the main road.
 I stopped at the entrance for a while, catching my breath.
 The clusters of mini temples were visible already and my exhaustion was finally giving way to elation.
 I noticed a few people resting under the shadow of a tree.
 All of them were part of the staff that looks after this complex.
 Finally I got drinking water from one of them.
-They were kind enough to even suggest that I could cook using their kitchen as their cook is on leave but considering my culinary skills I declined politely.
+They were kind enough to even suggest that I could cook using their kitchen as their cook is on leave but considering my culinary skills, I declined politely.

 KK Muhammed: The Man of Monuments

 Bateshwar is a place as surreal as it gets, not only because of the sheer artistic achievements of those unknown sculptors but so due to the story of resurrection associated with it.
 It was built during the Gurjar-Pratihar dynasty, an early Rajput clan from the 6th and 9th century.
 It was not one temple but a whole complex of 200 small temples dedicated mostly to Shiva and Vishnu.
 I am not sure when the decay began but it had been reduced to a pile of rubbles by the 20th century.
-Local people knew of it and probably preserved some of the folklores through generations but it never received any attention from anyone including scholars and archaeologists.
+Local people knew of it and probably preserved some of the details as folklores through generations but it never received any attention from anyone including scholars and archaeologists.